 Form W-9 verifies your freelancer’s name, address, and Taxpayer Identification Number (TIN).

-If you’ve paid your freelancer more than $600 this year, you’ll need to complete a 1099-MISC form, which reports how much they earned working for you.
+If you’ve paid your freelancer at least $600 this year, you did not use a credit card or third party payment platform (like PayPal) to process their invoices, and they did not check a box indicating that they run an S corp or C corp on # 3 of their W-9—then you’ll need to complete Form 1099-NEC.
+This form reports how much they earned working for you.
 Both you and your contractor will need this form for filling out your taxes, so don’t lose it.

-- Send one copy of the form to your contractor by January 31, 2019.
-If the 31st falls on a weekend, make sure it’s received or postmarked by the following Monday.
+- Send Copy A of the 1099-NEC to the IRS and Copy B to your contractor by January 31.
+If the 31st falls on a weekend, then it’ll be due by the following Monday.

 7. Run through this checklist of best practices